 Minibus to Stung Treng

-The dirt road from the border to this small town in northeastern Cambodia can only be described as appalling and the worse I’ve seen in many years!
+The dirt road from the border to this small town in northeastern Cambodia can only be described as appalling and the worst I’ve seen in many years!

-The massive craters along the way sees our minivan buried almost half-way deep once driving into these ditches.
+The massive craters along the way see our minivan buried almost half-way deep once driving into these ditches.

 At one spot it feels as though we need to be towed out of the hole.
 Only the skill of the driver who probably has driven this route a thousand times, sees us safely out of these craters.